Unconditioning Sound in German Romanticism

 Moreover, the paining, through the representation of yet another fermata diabolically ruined, fixes this failure in place—making the interruption of the fermata into a second-order fermata by extending its temporal scope into eternity.
 Visually fixed in place, the fermata can never be brought to completion.
 When the painting appears in the story, it too conducts an electrical charge, striking its viewer with yet another magic blow, a Zauberschlag.
 The electrical conduction of this charge is the primary purpose of Hoffmann’s fermata, both within the story and as the story itself.
 The burst of energy released in the failure of the redemptive moment is not traumatic, but the condition itself of a form of unconditioning art—an art that nourishes itself not from the presence of the ideal, but from its malfunction.

 For significant strands of the German Romantic tradition, sound discloses fundamental ontology as an oscillation of the real, the real as oscillation: a trembling of things that moves through all individuated forms, material and spiritual.
 In their speculative philosophical and aesthetic experiments with sound, the most intimate experiences of the world become the most alien.
-It is not just that sound indicates the absolute as that which is unconditioned, but that it constructs the real as a material-ideal system in the process of turning against itself, moving amidst the peaks and troughs of waves, perpetually unconditioning itself and carrying all beings along in its wake.
+It is not just that sound indicates the absolute as that which is unconditioned, but that it constructs the real as a material-ideal system in the process of turning against itself, moving amidst the peaks and troughs of waves, carrying all beings along in its wake.
 When Novalis develops chemical acoustics as a power of figuration dependent upon the inhibition of the tendency toward dissolution; when he seeks in the music of the fairy tale a vertiginous art capable of creating a semi-stable, hovering relation to a chaotic ground; when Schelling claims a power of affirmation over negation in the potentiation of sound from noise to sonority to music, culminating in the manner in which collectives produce musical forms—are themselves musical forms—that reveal their internal developmental tendencies; when Ørsted grasps sound as the perpetuation of a continually intensifying shock; when Ritter understands tone as electrical figuration (nature writing itself) moving through human consciousness in a manner that is foreign to it; when Eichendorff posits a field of rustling intoxication (Rauschen / Berauschen) that oscillates between noise and concept, intoxication and intellection; and when Hoffmann develops an electrical aesthetics to maintain beings in a constant state of perverse non-identity with the ideal—we see that it is not sufficient for the German Romantics to describe sound and its material or ideal basis; rather, the latent dynamics emergent from the speculative and aesthetic encounter with sound must be redirected back into the world: as an art of unconditioning.

 Works Cited